Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 3. Enter a number in the text field to the right of the *Discount* field.
 The number indicates the amount of the discount, depending on the selection in the drop-down list as a percentage or as a fixed amount.

-4. Click the [SAVE] button in the bottom right corner to apply the discount.
+4. Click the [Save] button in the bottom right corner to apply the discount.
     The detail view of the offer is closed.
 The bill list is displayed again.
 The reduced price of the offer is displayed in red.
 The discount is displayed below the price.

     ![Offer discount](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/ProductDiscountBillList.png "[Offer discount]")